apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     decimal format.
 See `stmk` for an explanation of the possible values.

-* *icfg* :
-    Gets the initial contents of the configuration file (e.g. conf/zoo_sample.cfg) used when first starting the running process.

-* *sysp* :
-    Gets the full set of system properties set for the running process.

 * *stmk* :
     Sets the current trace mask.
 The trace mask is 64 bits, where each bit enables or disables a specific category of trace